 The PDF editor requires ghostscript on the server.

-- Marking completed - the marker has finished but might need to go back for corrections.
+- Marking completed: Marking is finished but the marker might need to go back for corrections.

-- In review - the marking is now with the teacher in charge for quality checking.
+- In review: Marking is being reviewed the teacher in charge for quality checking.

-- Ready for release - the teacher in charge is satisfied with the marking but waiting to give students access to the mark.
+- Ready for release: The teacher in charge is satisfied with the marking but is waiting to give students access to the mark.

-To release grades to multiple students or all students at the same time, use the assignment's Module Grader instead of Joule Grader.
+If you want to release grades to more than one student or all students at the same time, use the assignment's Module Grader instead of Joule Grader.
 Joule Grader enables you to release a grade only one student at a time.
-Access the assignment's Module Grader by accessing an assignment, quiz, or other gradable activity > View/Grade All Submissions link.

-- Access the assignment and click View/Grade All Submissions.
+- Access the assignment and select View/Grade All Submissions.

 - Select a set of students by checking the boxes.

-- Select an Allocated Marker from the drop-down list.
+- Select an Allocated Marker from the menu.

-- Only users with grading permissions appear in the drop-down list.
-To add a user to the list go to the Administration block > Locally assigned roles > Non-editing teacher > select a Potential user > click Add > Back to the list of all roles > Back to assignment.
+- Only users with grading permissions appear in the menu.
+To add a user to the list, select Locally assigned roles in Administration.
+Select Non-editing teacher and select a Potential user.
+Select Add.

-- When allocating markers to several students at one time, It is possible to inadvertently allocate a marker to their own submission.
-Double-check the grading list to ensure this does not occur.
+- When allocating markers to several students at one time, it is possible to allocate a marker to their own submission.
+Double-check the grading list to ensure this doesn't occur.

 - Save changes.

-Allocated markers are not automatically notified that they are assigned to student submissions.
-Communicate with allocated markers so that they know when to check for submissions.
+Allocated markers aren't notified that they are assigned to student submissions.
+Tell your markers so they know to check for submissions.